icml2026sub2747-new/rebuttal/rebuttal.md

 | 500 | 0.594 | 0.604 | 0.598 | 0.404 |
 | 1000 | 0.596 | 0.574 | 0.463 | 0.335 |

 ## Table 3.
-Evaluation for larger-subject settings by scaling margin `M`. absolute similarity is higher than the ~0.61 multi-subject level because the multi-subject benchmark contains more profile-view dialogue scenes.
+Evaluation for larger-subject settings by scaling margin `M`. single-subject absolute similarity is higher than the ~0.61 multi-subject level because the multi-subject benchmark contains more profile-view dialogue scenes.

 | Margin Setting | M | 3M |4M | 5M |
 | --- | ---: | ---: | ---: | ---: |